 If you’d like to treat yourself to a delicious tea drink, then make yourself some Iced Ketoproof Green Tea.
 Or you can keep it simple and add some heavy cream and keto-friendly sweetener, such as stevia, to your tea to make it more palatable.

 There are a lot of sugar-free sodas out there, but most of them contain artificial sweeteners and other dubious ingredients.
-If you would rather stay as natural as possible, then there are two healthier diet soda options that I know of:
+If you would rather stay as natural as possible, here are the three best keto-friendly soda options:

 - Zevia.
 Zevia comes in so many flavors that you will probably find a healthy, keto-friendly version of your favorite soda.
-Each flavor is made up of all natural ingredients including stevia, monk fruit extract, erythritol, and natural flavors to provide your palate with the taste and feel of your favorite sodas without the calories.
+Each flavor comes with simple, natural ingredients and is sweetened with stevia.

 - Make your own.
 You can also make your own healthy soda by mixing sparkling water with keto-friendly sweetener and citrus or other desired flavors.

-If you enjoy the fizziness of soda, consider switching to a seltzer or sparkling water alternative from above in the article.
+If you enjoy the fizziness of soda, consider switching to a seltzer or sparkling water alternative from the previous section.
 It is typically a much better choice.

 Keto-Friendly Juice Alternatives